TabbyML/tabby/website/docs/installation/skypilot/index.md

 If everything goes well, you'll see messages below
 ![service ready](./service-ready.png)

-This only initiates SkyServe's scheduler and load balancer; the actual Tabby service is not yet activated.
+This finishes launching SkyServe's control VM which runs a load balancer for this serve; the actual replica running the Tabby service is undergoing provisioning.

 When you execute the following command, you'll encounter a message indicating that the replica is not ready: